precice/python-bindings/spack/README.md

      spack env activate -p pyprecicetest-VERSIONNUMBER
      ```

-     Note that the dots `.` in the version number must be replaced by underscores or similar.
-This means, one would create an environment named `pyprecicetest-2_0_0_1` instead of `pyprecicetest-2.0.0.1` since the `.` character is not allowed for Spack environments.
+     Note that the dots `.` of the version number are not allowed in the name of Spack environments.
+One could, e.g., create an environment named `pyprecicetest-2_0_0_1` instead of `pyprecicetest-2.0.0.1`.

   3. We add the `py-pyprecice` package from our repository to the environment via